Resource · Frameworks comparison

 Enforcement layer: Organizational / process.
 NIST provides the accountability structure but does not prescribe the infrastructure that enforces it.

-MITRE ATLAS (Adversarial Threat Landscape for Artificial-Intelligence Systems) is a knowledge base of adversary tactics, techniques, and case studies targeting AI and ML systems — the AI equivalent of MITRE ATT&CK.
-Tactics map to techniques, which map to documented case studies of real-world adversary behavior.
+MITRE ATLAS (Adversarial Threat Landscape for Artificial-Intelligence Systems) is a knowledge base of adversary tactics, techniques, and case studies targeting AI-enabled systems.
+Built on the model of MITRE ATT&CK, it maps tactics to techniques, which map to documented case studies of real-world adversary behavior.

 ATLAS launched with founding contributors including Microsoft, IBM, Bosch, and NVIDIA, and is now maintained through MITRE’s Secure AI collaboration with a broader set of enterprise partners.
 Version 5.1.0 (November 2025) includes 16 tactics, 84 techniques, 56 sub-techniques, 32 mitigations, and 42 case studies.
 A collaboration with Zenity Labs in October 2025 added 14 agent-focused techniques and sub-techniques, including AI agent context poisoning and exfiltration via agent tool invocation.
 ATLAS draws the majority of its tactics from ATT&CK and adds ML-specific ones: ML Model Access, ML Attack Staging, and AI-tuned variants of Discovery and Resource Development.